 Fisherman’s Wharf is one of the busiest tourist areas in San Francisco.
 This historic waterfront district, located close to Lombard street (a 15 min walk and 5 min drive), is the vital center of our city’s fishing industry and is filled with souvenir shops and world-class restaurants.

 Fisherman’s Wharf is a great spot to spend your afternoon after visiting Lombard.
 There are endless opportunities for entertainment.
-For example the famous sea lions on Pier 39, the World War II submarine, streetcars and much more.
+For example the famous sea lions on Pier 39, the World War II submarine, streetcars and much more— just a few of the featured in our travel guide to Fisherman Wharf.
 Fisherman’s Wharf is the perfect place to explore while in town!

 We love this energetic and unique neighborhood and definitely recommend visiting it.
 Chinatown is only a 10-minute drive or 25-minute walk from Lombard which makes it very easy to do those sight in one day.